noelani-rose/weekend-jquery-salary-calculator/INSTRUCTIONS.md

             - if ('total monthly') exceeds $20,000 []
             - then add red background to ('total monthly') div []
 - create delete-button function that [✅]
-    - removes employee info when clicked []
+    - removes employee info when clicked [✅]
     - #stretch: removes that employees salary from ('total monthly')[]
 - create render function that [✅]
     - empties the table [✅]
     - loops through (employee of employeeInfo) then [✅]
     - appends the table w/ new employee info from input form [✅]
-    - create delete button on html []
+    - create delete button on html [✅]
     - create deleteBtn function that []
-        removes employee from DOM when clicked []
+        - removes employee from DOM when clicked []
+        - updates total monthly